devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 Go to the untrimmed fastq data location:

-     cd /home/dcuser/dc_workshop/data/untrimmed_fastq
+     cd ~/dc_workshop/data/untrimmed_fastq

 The command line incantation for trimmomatic is more complicated.
 This is where what you have been learning about accessing your command line history will start to become important.

+Let's load the trimmomatic module:

+	module load centos6/Trimmomatic-0.30

-The general form of the command is:
+The general form of the command on this cluster is:

-    java -jar ~/Trimmomatic-0.32/trimmomatic-0.32.jar inputfile outputfile OPTION:VALUE...
+    java -jar $TRIMMOMATIC/trimmomatic-0.30.jar SE inputfile outputfile OPTION:VALUE... # DO NOT RUN THIS

-'java -jar' calls the Java program, which is needed to run trimmotic, which lived in a 'jar' file (trimmomatic-0.32.jar), a special kind of java archive that is often used for programs written in the Java programing language.
+'java -jar' calls the Java program, which is needed to run trimmotic, which lived in a 'jar' file (trimmomatic-0.30.jar), a special kind of java archive that is often used for programs written in the Java programing language.
 If you see a new program that ends in '.jar', you will know it is a java program that is executed 'java -jar program name'.
 The 'SE' argument is a keyword that specifies we are working with single-end reads.

+NOTE: The "$TRIMMOMATIC" variable denoting the path to the .jar file is created on this cluster for ease of use, and is specific to this set up.

 The next two arguments are input file and output file names.
 These are then followed by a series of options.
 The specifics of how options are passed to a program are different depending on the program.
 You will always have to read the manual of a new program to learn which way it expects its command-line aruments to be composed.

 So, for the single fastq input file 'SRR098283.fastq', the command would be:

-    java -jar /home/dcuser/Trimmomatic-0.32/trimmomatic-0.32.jar SE SRR098283.fastq \
+    java -jar $TRIMMOMATIC/trimmomatic-0.30.jar SE SRR098283.fastq \
     SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20

     TrimmomaticSE: Started with arguments: SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20